mafu9/dxlibp-kai/README.md

 * DxLib_Init function must be called before malloc

-* libvorbisidec and libogg need to be linked
+* libvorbisidec and libogg need to be linked if DXP_BUILDOPTION_USE_LIBOGG is defined

 ```
 LIBS = dxlibp.a -lvorbisidec -logg -ljpeg -lpng -lpspgum -lpspgu -lz -lm -lpsprtc -lpspaudio -lpspaudiocodec -lpsputility -lpspvalloc -lpsppower